False Flag Cyber Operations and DPRK APT Mimicry

 Analytical assessment and implications

 Capabilities, doctrine, and infrastructure to run DPRK‑looking false flags exist among major powers; direct proof of U.S. operations as DPRK is lacking.
-APT Down shows the technique in active use (likely PRC), complicating genuine DPRK attribution and enabling cover by others.
+APT Down shows the technique in active use (assessments vary), complicating genuine DPRK attribution and enabling cover by others.
 For defenders: prioritize multi‑source validation, behavior over isolated IOCs, and shared analysis; distinguish between capability possession and operational employment to avoid escalation and policy errors.